carrieeex/MUMT307-project/index.md

 ### Resonance Filter Bank

 In order to simulate a decaying waveform, a digital resonator centred at frequency f can be designed to create an impulse response.
-This was achieved using a second-order IIR filter with feedback coefficients of a1 and a2, with the following specifications [[4](https://www.music.mcgill.ca/~gary/307/week10/node4.html)]:
+This was achieved using second-order IIR filters with feedback coefficients of a1 and a2, with the following specifications [[4](https://www.music.mcgill.ca/~gary/307/week10/node4.html)]:

 - difference equation of a second-order filter: y[n] = b0 * x[n] + b1 * x[n - 1] + b2 * x[n - 2] - a1 * y[n - 1] - a2 * y[n - 2], n = 0, 1, 2, ...,
 - b0 = peak amplitude,